apify/apify-docs/docs/tutorials/scrape_data_using_python.md

 ## Processing the results

 In this tutorial, you have learned the basics of scraping data in Python using Requests and Beautiful Soup with Apify actors.
-Scraping data is only one part of the process, though.
+But scraping data is only one part of the process.
 Head on to our [next tutorial]({{@link tutorials/process_data_using_python.md}}) to learn how to process the data in a dataset using [Pandas](https://pandas.pydata.org/) and visualize it using [Matplotlib](https://matplotlib.org/).